Video Games I've Played

 Other SCUMM Games

-- The Secret of Monkey Island - (Defeated Twice *****)
+- The Secret of Monkey Island - (Defeated Thrice *****)

-- Monkey Island 2: LeChuck's Revenge - (Defeated Twice ****)
+- Monkey Island 2: LeChuck's Revenge - (Defeated Thrice ****)

 Bizzarre ending.
 On second playing, I can't emphasize enough

 - The Curse of Monkey Island - (Defeated Thrice *****)